|

 - I learned long ago that

-am looking for a scope that I won't regret buying if I use it for
+looking for a scope that I would not regret buying if I use it for

 the rest of my life.
 To me, that is the essence of an ultimate scope.
-I have the
+I had the

-advantage of already owning a good German EQ mount, a complete set of
+advantage of already owning a German EQ mount, a complete set of

-oculars and accessories such as finder scopes.
-I am willing to budget up to $3600 (in 2009 dollars) for a basic
+oculars and miscellaneous accessories, such as finder scopes and laser pointers.
+I was willing to budget up to $3600 (in 2009 dollars) for a basic

 telescope (optical tube with mounting rings).

-My price range puts some very nice refractors in the
+My price range put some very nice refractors in the

 4"-5" aperture range within reach.
-However, there are many others that I would love to own, but
+There are others that I would like to own, but

-simply cannot afford.
+simply could not afford.
 Ultimate APO refractors are expensive, no doubt about it!

 refractor with what might be called a medium focal length for the type.
 Not an ultra-short